PATIENT STORY: Rusty’s Journey to New Frontiers in Glioblastoma Treatment

 Brain cancer care is highly specialized, says Dr. Achrol.
 Pacific Neuroscience Institute physicians Dr. Kelly, Dr. Kesari and Dr. Achrol practice at Providence Saint John’s Health Center in Santa Monica and Providence Little Company of Mary Medical Center Torrance.
 PNI provides state-of-the-art care for patients with all types of brain tumors, as well as stroke, movement disorders such as Parkinson’s disease and other neurological conditions.

-“This is the purpose of the Pacific Neuroscience Institute and the John Wayne Cancer Institute,” Dr. Achrol says.
+“This is the purpose of the Pacific Neuroscience Institute and the Saint John’s Cancer Institute,” Dr. Achrol says.
 “We accept even the most complex cases, and specialize in advanced precision therapies not yet available at other health centers.”

 Patients have access to more than a dozen clinical trials at PNI, and about 10 other clinical trials are in the planning stages, says Dr. Kesari.
 These trials are particularly important for patients with extremely challenging diseases, such as glioblastoma or metastatic brain cancers from lung, breast and melanoma.